karaszewicz/xgboost-financial-predictions/README.md

 8. Select `Kernel` -> `Restart & Clear Output`.

+9. When prompted, select `Restart & Clear All Outputs`.

-9. Follow the instructions in the notebook to complete the exercise.
+10. Follow the instructions in the notebook to complete the exercise.
 Click the `(►) Run` button to start stepping through the notebook.

 >**TIP:** Once successfully imported, the notebook window should appear and it's also listed in the `Notebooks` section of the `Assets` tab.